-Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS-X, and MS-Windows using WSL2.
+Our main development environment is Linux but the programs can be deployed on Linux, flavours of Unix such as MacOS, and MS-Windows using WSL2.

 The core Eilmer, and L1d solvers and their modules are mainly written in the D programming language for speed and the benefits of compile-time checking.
 The pre- and post-processing modes make use of the Lua scripting language so that we get flexibility and convenient customization.
-There is also some Ruby a little Tcl/Tk used in the automated testing scripts.
+There is also some Ruby, Python and a little Tcl/Tk used in the automated testing scripts.

 To run simulations, you need an executable versions of the Eilmer and/or L1d programs.
 You may build these executable programs from the source code, as described below.